Erasmus and bilateral exchange

 What will I study while on exchange?

 You will study the university’s regular courses, just as you do at ISM.
 You must choose the courses similar or relevant to your own programme and must collect 30 ECTS credits.
-After the exchange, your host university will issue a Transcript of Records and we will transfer the credits to your ISM’s academic plan.
+After the exchange, your host university will issue a Transcript of Records and we will transfer the credits to your ISM.

 Will the grades I got during exchange be transferred to ISM?
 What if I failed a subject?

 Yes, the subjects you pass will be transferred to ISM and included in your Diploma Supplement once you graduate.
-The grades you receive abroad are also converted and included in the Supplement, however, they are not included in your GPA.
+The grades you receive abroad will not be converted or included in your GPA, however, they will appear in your diploma in original form.

 If you failed a subject during exchange, you will have to study an additional subject at ISM upon your return to cover the missing credits and pay the fee of the subject.